Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5. SMS texting

-If your teammates are often away from their desk, then business SMS may be the most efficient way to communicate something urgent.
+If your teammates are often away from their desk, then business text messaging may be the most efficient way to communicate something urgent.
 You don’t need internet connection to send and receive messages, and SMS logs can also be kept and referenced to make sure everyone’s accountable.

 Plus, you can get your message across without derailing someone’s focus since they don’t have to open a browser or log in to an app.
 But mobile phones remain a personal space for most people, so SMS texting should probably be avoided unless it’s something really important.

-When to use it: When you want to check in on the status of a project or communicate last-minute requests.
+When to use SMS: When you want to check in on the status of a project or communicate last-minute requests.

 💡 Pro-tip: